2018 Annual Auction

 - Annual Auction - When you come to the auction you will need to get a bidder's card in order to be able to bid at the auction.
 Members may run a tab.
 Non-members who wish to run a tab will need to leave their driver’s license at the front desk.
 Their license will be returned to them when they check out and settle their tab.
 Payment, either check or cash, is expected before you leave the auction.
 If you are not running a tab then payment is expected when the items is won and will be collected by one of the runners.

 - Non-returnable – Anything bought at auction is non-returnable.
 Please check with the seller before purchasing if you have any doubts.
 We rely on people’s honesty in putting only non-defective equipment in the auction.
 We have had very few problems in all of the years we have been doing this.

 - Runner – A runner is a wonderful and greatly appreciated volunteer who brings items from the table to the auctioneer, takes the item to the individual who has won it and collects the payment.
-Anyone can volunteer to be a runner – we always need runners!
+Anyone 13 or older can volunteer to be a runner – we always need runners!

 - Unsold Auction Items – Any auction items left unsold, either live or dry goods, must be removed by the seller at the conclusion of the auction.
 Anything unclaimed will be deemed the property of BCAS and will sold at the Society's discretion.
 An announcement will be made prior to the end of the auction as a reminder.

 - Payments to the seller – Payment to sellers will be made by BCAS check.
 The payments will be sent within 3 weeks of the the end of the auction.